What Should An Anus Look Like

 The anus is the final part of the digestive tract, responsible for expelling solid waste from the body.
 Understanding its basic anatomy helps to appreciate the range of "normal" appearances and identify potential issues.
 The anus is more than just an opening; it's a complex structure of muscles, nerves, and tissues.

 Typically, the anus appears as a puckered or folded opening surrounded by the perianal skin, which is the skin immediately around the anus.
 The color of this skin can vary from person to person, ranging from pinkish to brownish, often depending on individual skin tone and pigmentation.
 The anal opening is controlled by two primary muscles: the internal and external anal sphincters.
-The internal sphincter is involuntary, maintaining resting tone and preventing leakage, while the external sphincter is voluntary, allowing conscious control over bowel movements.
-These muscles work together to ensure continence and proper bowel function.
+That said, the internal sphincter is involuntary, maintaining resting tone and preventing leakage, while the external sphincter is voluntary, allowing conscious control over bowel movements.
+But these muscles work together to ensure continence and proper bowel function.
 Additionally, the anal canal, about 2.5 to 4 centimeters long, contains folds known as anal columns of Morgagni.
 These columns contain arteries and veins, and their swelling can lead to hemorrhoids.

 Comprehensive Overview